Last Updated on April 3, 2023 by Matt

 As with many other scooters in this price category, and pretty much most electric scooters in general, the handlebar width is a bit narrow.
 Just a bit more length on each side, something like 2 in / 5 cm, would do wonders for the control and cornering of the Hiboy S2 Pro, even if it comes at the expense of reduced portability.
 This was probably my least-favorite side of this scooter.

 Another thing I didn’t like about this scooter, which also involved a bit of false advertising, was the climbing angle.
-Although the brand promoted a climbing angle of 8.5° / 15% for this model, it seemed that the real climb angle is much lower.
+Although the brand promoted a climbing angle of 8.5° / 15% for this model, which is already not a big climbing angle, it seemed that the real climb angle was even a bit lower.
 The scooter sometimes doesn’t even handle small ramps in the park, let alone steep uphill streets.

 The battery lives in the deck, and that’s generally a good thing as it makes the scooter more stable.
 The tradeoff here is lower ground clearance, and you will most likely want to avoid riding off curbs (something which you shouldn’t do anyway).